OCTOBER Poetry Contests

 Notify: February

 Book manuscript: Truman State University Press offers $2,000 and publication of the winning collection.
-Four finalists will each receive $100.
 The purpose of the T. S. Eliot Prize is to publish and promote contemporary English-language poetry, regardless of a poet's nationality, reputation, stage in career, or publication history.
-Manuscripts should be between 60 and 100 typed pages of original poetry in English.
-Each poem should begin on a separate page and be single spaced.
+Manuscripts should be 60–100 typed pages of original poetry in English.
+Each poem should begin on a separate page and be single-spaced.
 Include two title pages: one with name, address, e-mail address, phone number, and manuscript title; one with only the manuscript title.
-(Your name must not appear in the manuscript, since the poet’s identity should not be known to the judge.)
+(Your name must not appear in the manuscript.)
 Include a table of contents and a list of acknowledgments for previously published individual poems, if applicable.
 Enclose SASE to be notified when we receive your manuscript.
 (No other postage-paid envelopes are necessary.)
 All entrants will receive a copy of the winning book.
 Manuscripts will not be returned.
 Please do not send your only copy.
 Include $25 for the reading fee.
 To pay by Visa, MasterCard, or Discover, include your credit card number, expiration date, cardholder name, and signature.
-Entries must be postmarked by October 31.
 Simultaneous manuscripts are accepted, but please notify us if your manuscript is accepted elsewhere.
 Manuscripts should be unbound and placed in a file folder.

 http://tsup.truman.edu/TSEliotPrize/guidelines.asp